ReallyNope/FireU2/README.md

 # organize4U2
 App-name: Organize4U

-Short description: The application has many activities supporting time management - video calls, chat, creating and editing a profile, saving notes in the cloud, editing and deleting them, alarm, events, calendar.
+Short description: The application has many activities supporting time management - video calls, chat, creating and editing a profile, saving notes in the cloud,editing and deleting them, changing colors or getting notes with random colors, alarm, adding events for exact times - adding events to google events via app, calendar.
 Programing Language: Java
 Used technologies and tools: Firebase, Google Analystics, Robotest
 Screens from app activities: